hassanaleem/CFMSE-OOPSLA26-Artifact/README.md

 To execute on machines with memory lower than 160GB, navigate to each benchmark program directory and modify the `driver_options.json` based on your system specifications to avoid potential system crashes.
 For **Table 3** modify the `makefile.in` instead of `driver_options.json`.
 Ensure that the `max-memory` is set below the total memory available to your system for all experiments.
 Additionally, configure Docker memory to avoid system crashes as described in the Installation Section.

+## List of Claims

+- **Improvement in Performance of DSE** (Section 5.1)
+  This claim is evaluated in the paper using Table 4.
+  The artifact reproduces this claim using the experiment in Section .

+- **Performance Scaling of DSE** (Section 5.1)
+  This claim is evaluated in the paper using Figure 6.
+  The artifact reproduces this claim using the experiment in Section `Figure 6 - Merge Sort Paths`.

+- **Improvement in Performance of Coverage** (Section 5.2)
+  This claim is evaluated in the paper using Figure 7.
+  The artifact reproduces this claim using the experiment in Section `Figure 7 - Coverage`.

+- **Improvement in Performance of Bug Discovery** (Section 5.3)
+  This claim is evaluated in the paper using Figure 10, which reports bug discovery performance, and Figure 11, which shows the improved likelihood of finding a bug as the input to the program scales.
+  The artifact reproduced this claim using the experiment in Section `Figure 10 and 11 Bug Detection and Killed States`.

+- **Minimal Overhead** (Section 5.4)
+  This claim is evaluated in the paper using Table 4.
+  The artifact reproduced this claim using the experiment in Section `Table 4 - Overhead`.

+Results may differ on machines with limited RAM.
+Although our approach is designed to operate under lower memory constraints, extremely limited resources may cause the OS to terminate KLEE.
+Such terminations can affect coverage or bug detection results.
+In some cases, the bug may not be discovered because the analysis does not run long enough to reach the relevant execution path.

+Because KLEE's memory usage is highly dependent on the explored paths, it is hard to predict how many benchmarks will be affected by memory-constrained systems.
+When the memory conditions used in the experiment are met, all claims are expected to hold.

 ## Evaluation and expected results